Stuart Peter Rolt

 Brigadier-General Stuart Peter Rolt CB (29 July 1862 – 8 May 1933) was a British Army officer who became Commandant of the Royal Military College, Sandhurst.

 Military career

 Stuart Rolt was the son of Peter Rolt, a Conservative Member of Parliament.

-He was commissioned into the York and Lancaster Regiment as a lieutenant on 30 January 1884, promoted to captain on 28 April 1890, and saw service in the Second Boer War, commanding the Rhodesia Regiment, where he was wounded in action.
+His military career began when he was commissioned as a second lieutenant into the 3rd (Militia) Battalion, Essex Regiment in May 1881.
+He transferred to the Regular Army when he was commissioned as a lieutenant into the York and Lancaster Regiment as a lieutenant on 30 January 1884, He was promoted to captain on 28 April 1890, and in November 1898 was seconded for service on the staff.

+He saw service in the Second Boer War, commanding the Rhodesia Regiment, where he was wounded in action.
 Promotion to major came while in South Africa, on 21 February 1900, followed by promotion to the brevet rank of lieutenant-colonel on 29 November 1900.

 After his return to the United Kingdom, he was appointed an Assistant Inspector of Gymnasia at Aldershot on 5 February 1901.
+In September 1905 he was appointed an inspector of gymnasia and promoted to colonel.

+After serving on the staff he was placed on half-pay in April 1910 only to be made assistant director of remounts in South Africa the next day.
+He served in this position until November 1912 when he returned to Britain and succeeded Major General William Douglas in command of the 14th Infantry Brigade and which also saw him promoted to temporary brigadier general while holding the appointment.

-In 1911 he was appointed to command of 14th Infantry Brigade, in 5th Division; when the First World War broke out in July 1914, he took it to France as part of the British Expeditionary Force.
+In 1911 he was appointed to command of the 14th Infantry Brigade, in 5th Division; when the First World War broke out in July 1914, he took it to France as part of the British Expeditionary Force.